kingmalza/aidadoc/docs/index.rst

 Using Aida Test Suite
 ==============

-For start using Aida you have to register a new demo account on aida website :ref:'http://aifaproject.io' Once the configuration is ready you receive at the registration email address personal link and username/password data for access into the login screen:
+For start using Aida you have to register a new demo account on aida website `registration <http://aidaproject.io/>`_.
+Once the configuration is ready you receive at the registration email address personal link and username/password data for access into the login screen:

 .. figure:: img/login.png
-   :scale: 100 %
+   :scale: 50 %
    :alt: Aida login page

 .. _using1-label: